dotnet-project-file-analyzers/dotnet-project-file-analyzers/README.md

 How to change the configuration of the rules can be found [here](general/configuration.md).
 To configure (the severity) of the rules provided

+## Sdk
+.NET Project File Analyzers ships with its own SDK.
+This allows files shared by multiple projects to be analyzed.
+More info can be found [here](general/sdk.md).

 ## GitHub repository
 The source code can be found at GitHub: [github.com/dotnet-project-file-analyzers](https://github.com/dotnet-project-file-analyzers/dotnet-project-file-analyzers).